SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 Your task is to start **subtracting M from N until N becomes less than M**, i.e. the Poke Mon does not have enough power to reach the next target.

-**Every time you subtract M from N that means you’ve reached a target** and poked it successfully.
-COUNT how many targets you’ve poked – you’ll need that count.
+**Every time you subtract M from N that means you’ve reached a target** and poked it successfully. **Count** how many targets you’ve poked – you’ll need that count.

-The Poke Mon becomes gradually **more exhausted**. **If N becomes equal to EXACTLY 50 % of its original value, you must divide N by Y**, if it is POSSIBLE.
-This DIVISION is between integers.
+The Poke Mon becomes gradually **more exhausted**. **If N becomes equal to EXACTLY 50 % of its original value, you must divide N by Y**, if it is **possible**.
+Use integer division.

-If a division is not possible, you should NOT do it.
+If division is not possible, you should NOT do it.
 Instead, you should continue subtracting.

 After dividing, you should **continue subtracting** from N, until it becomes less than M.

 When N becomes less than M, you must take what has remained of N and the count of targets you’ve poked, and print them as output.

-NOTE: When you are calculating percentages, you should be PRECISE at maximum.
+**NOTE:** When you are calculating percentages, you should do it with maximum precision.

 Example: 505 is NOT EXACTLY 50 % from 1000, its 50.5 %.